 Roya Ostovar, Ph.D.

 Roya Ostovar, PhD, is an Assistant Professor in the Department of psychiatry at Harvard Medical School.

-She is the director of the Center for Neurodevelopmental Services (CNS) at McLean Hospital, an innovative program that provides services to individuals with autism spectrum disorders, developmental and pschiatric disorders.
+She is the director of the Center for Neurodevelopmental Services (CNS) at McLean Hospital, a program that provides services to individuals with autism spectrum disorders, non-verbal learning disorders and pschiatric disorders.

 Dr. Ostovar is the Fellowship and Training Program Director of the Center for Neurodevelopment Services at McLean Hospital in Belmont, MA.
 In this capacity, she is in charge of the direct clinical supervision of fellows, interns, residents, and other trainees.